JyArci08/JyArci08/README.md

 ## 👨‍💻 About Me
-🎓 BS Information Technology major in Cybersecurity at Mapúa Malayan Colleges Laguna
+🎓 4th-Year IT Student specializing in Cybersecurity at Mapúa Malayan Colleges Laguna
 🏅 Dean’s Lister (2022–2025) | President’s Lister (2022–2023)
 💡 Passionate about building secure, user-centered systems and real-world applications